 On Tuesdays, a counsellor from the University Counselling Service, Jonathan Totman, is available to set up remote appointments with Trinity students; he will be available on Mondays in Michaelmas Term.
 For more information please contact Jonathan Totman at firstname.lastname@example.org

 Detailed information about the College Counsellor and his services can be found here: Introducing The College Counsellor

 General medical care

 The College Doctors

 All students need to be registered with an Oxford GP practice.
-The college is linked to Summertown Health service and information about registering is provided to all students.
+The college is linked to Summertown Health Centre and information about registering is provided to all students.